Cult of the Cobra

 Cult of the Cobra is a 1955 American black-and-white horror film from Universal-International Pictures, produced by Howard Pine, directed by Francis D. Lyon, that stars Faith Domergue, Richard Long, Kathleen Hughes, Marshall Thompson, Jack Kelly, William Reynolds, and David Janssen.
-The film was released as a double feature with Revenge of the Creature.
+The film was released as a double feature with Revenge of the Creature on March 11, 1955.

 In the film, six American enlisted men witness the secret ritual of Lamians (worshipers of women who can change into serpents).
 When the soldiers are discovered by the snake cult, the High Lamian Priestess vows that "the Cobra Goddess will avenge herself".
 A mysterious woman enters into the life of each service man, with disastrous results: "accidents" begin to happen, and before each death the shadow of a cobra is seen.

 Critics noted story similarities with Val Lewton's earlier horror film Cat People, released in 1942.

 Plot

 Before shipping home at the end of World War II, American Army Air Force enlisted men, Paul Able, Tom Markel, Nick Hommel, Pete Norton, Rico Nardi, and Carl Turner explore an Asian bazaar.
 There, they meet Daru, a snake charmer.
 Paul mentions the cult of the Lamians, who worship snakes.
 Daru says that if the soldiers pay him, they can see it for themselves.
 He brings the group to the Lamian temple, warning that they will die if caught.
 In disguise, they see a dance about the Lamian cobra goddess.
 As the dancer slides back into a woven basket, a drunk Nick photographs her.
 The Lamians are outraged, and their priest curses the intruders.
 Freeing himself from two Lamians, Nick grabs the basket.
 The Lamians kill Daru, and the servicemen set the temple afire to cover their escape.
 Fleeing in a jeep, the group stops when they see Nick on the road with a woman standing over him.
 A snake has bitten him.

 Advertisement from 1955 for Cult of the Cobra and co-feature, Revenge of the Creature.

 In the hospital, Nick says that he can ship out the following day.
 As he sleeps, a cobra slips into his room through an open window and kills him.
 Nick's doctors recant their earlier statement that the venom had been purged from his body.
 The only logical explanation for Nick's death by cobra venom is that the same snake entered the hospital to bite him a second time.

 Tom is dumped by his girlfriend, Julia Thompson, who decides to marry Paul instead.
 In his New York City apartment, Tom hears a scream from Lisa Moya, his new neighbor across the hall.
 He forces his way into Lisa's apartment and finds her cringing in terror from an intruder who has fled.
 After calming her down, he persuades her to go on a date with him.

 That night, Rico the bowling alley he owns and drives home.
 A cobra in the back seat strikes at him.
 The car swerves, crashes, and flips over, killing him.